- What is the flu?

 It is a respiratory illness caused by either the influenza A or influenza B viruses.
 Flu can cause mild to severe illness and can be fatal.
 The flu generally is a seasonal illness, commonly seen in Wisconsin during the fall and winter months.

 - Sore throat

 - Runny or stuffy nose

 - Some people may experience vomiting and diarrhea; however, these symptoms are more common in children

 - How is flu spread?

-Flu is spread by the droplets, which are produced when someone who is sick coughs, sneezes, or talks.
-These droplets may spread to others who are in close proximity.
-Someone also may contract the flu by touching a surface or object that has these droplets on them and then touching their mouth, eyes or nose.
+Flu is spread by droplets, which are produced when someone who is sick coughs, sneezes, or talks.
+These droplets may spread to others who are nearby.
+Someone also may contract the flu by touching a surface or object that has these droplets on them and then touching their mouth, eyes, or nose.

 - Is there a treatment for flu?

-There is no treatment, however, some antiviral drugs are available, which may reduce the severity of illness.
+There is no treatment; however, some antiviral drugs are available that may reduce the severity of illness.
 Antiviral drugs should be taken within 48 hours after getting sick and may require a prescription from a primary health care provider.
-Bed rest, drinking lots of liquids and taking pain relievers to help reduce any discomfort is recommended.
+Bed rest, drinking lots of liquids, and taking pain relievers to help reduce any discomfort is recommended.
 Children should not be treated with aspirin due to risk of developing Reye’s syndrome.